Apply for AEWV accreditation

 You must commit to ensuring everyone making recruitment decisions about hiring AEWV holders will complete Employment New Zealand's online employer modules.
 This could include hiring managers, human resource managers, sole traders and partners.

-Employment learning modules | Employment New Zealand
+Employment learning modules — Employment New Zealand

-You must complete these modules once per accreditation period.
-If your accreditation period is extended, this does not count as a new accreditation period.
+If you applied for accreditation before 4 July 2023 and your accreditation period was extended from 12 to 24 months, this does not count as a new accreditation period.
 You do not need to complete the modules again until your next accreditation period.

 Recruitment and employment costs